Hilary Swank: Career

 Swank again won the Academy Award and Golden Globe Award for Best Actress for playing a female boxer in Clint Eastwood's 2004 film Million Dollar Baby, a role for which she underwent extensive training in the ring and weight room, aided by professional trainer Grant L. Roberts, gaining 19 pounds of muscle.
 With her second Oscar, she had joined the ranks of Vivien Leigh, Sally Field, and Luise Rainer as the only actresses to have been nominated for Academy Awards for Best Actress twice and won both times.
 After winning her second Oscar, she said, "I don't know what I did in this life to deserve this.
 I'm just a girl from a trailer park who had a dream."

 In 2006, Swank signed a three-year contract with Guerlain to be the face of the women's fragrance Insolence.
 She received a star on the Hollywood Walk of Fame in the motion picture category on January 8, 2007; it was the 2,325th star presented.
 In 2007, Swank starred in Freedom Writers, about a real-life teacher, Erin Gruwell.
 Many reviews of her performance were positive, with one critic noting that she "brings credibility" to the role, and another stating that her performance reaches a "singular lack of artifice, stripping herself back to the bare essentials".
 Swank next starred in the horror film The Reaping (2007), as a debunker of religious phenomena.
 Swank convinced the producers to move the film's setting from New England to the Deep South, and the film was filmed in Baton Rouge, Louisiana, when Hurricane Katrina struck.
 The same year, she also appeared in the romantic drama P.S.
 I Love You with Gerard Butler.

 Swank portrayed the pioneering aviator Amelia Earhart in the 2009 biopic Amelia, which she also co-executive produced through 2S Films, a production company she established with producer Molly Smith.
+In preparation for the role, she began a series of flight training lessons in a Cirrus SR22.